 1. Dismissing the site as ‘Something That Only Benefits Job Seekers’.
 The best time to build your LinkedIn profile, connect with people, and participate on LinkedIn is before you need it.

 If you find yourself suddenly unemployed and decide that now is the time to start using LinkedIn, you’re going to be playing catch up.
 Instead, put the wise words of Harvey Mackay into play and take time to “dig your well before you’re thirsty”.
-Get yourself LinkedIn – now!
+Get yourself active on LinkedIn – now!

 Take action to populate your profile with controlled content and brand imaging to ensure your leadership story is properly positioned.
 Write a compelling headline and fully complete all sections to maximize visibility and value.

 3. Setting it and Forgetting It.
 Your LinkedIn profile is an evolving snapshot of you.
 Letting it sit stagnant will do nothing to support your brand or ability.
 You should be updating it regularly with new connections, status updates, and activity (within LinkedIn Groups in particular).